Job Shifts and Retirement: A 5-Step Succession Planning Guide

-Whether it’s a potential flood, fire, earthquake, or even the chance of an active shooter on campus, facilities management is a critical part of disaster response.
-There’s also the pressure to deliver timely, cost-effective maintenance and repairs.
-Then add the risk of losing your most experienced, in-the-know employees in the next retirement wave or job change.
+Whether it’s a pipe burst, fire or an active shooter, building and facilities management is a critical part of emergency response.
+Teams also face daily pressure to deliver timely, cost-effective maintenance and repairs.
+With 40% of senior facility managers retiring within the next eight years, losing your most experienced employees is a tremendous risk.

-With all this, facility managers need quick access to critical facilities information.
+With all this, facility managers need quick access to critical building and campus information.

 Unfortunately, important facilities documentation is often damaged, lost, or can’t be found—or it’s just too difficult to find and understand when it’s urgently needed.
 The truth is architectural blueprints and specs, operations manuals, warranties, and other important documentation need constant updates, and the latest versions must be available anytime, anywhere—whether it’s at the office or on-site.